LeapX

 -

-The proposed project scope may include late stage productisation activities and clinical validation activities.
+The proposed project may include late stage productisation activities and clinical validation activities.

 -